Croatia vs Spain UEFA EURO 2020 preview: where to watch, TV channels and live streams, team news, form guide

 Misses next match if booked: Brozović, Ćaleta-Car, Kovačić

-Spain: Unai Simón; Azpilicueta, Eric García, Laporte, Jordi Alba; Koke, Busquets, Pedri; Gerard Moreno, Morata, Sarabia
+Spain: Unai Simón; Azpilicueta, Eric Garcia, Laporte, Gayà; Koke, Sergio Busquets, Pedri; Ferran Torres, Morata, Sarabia

 Misses next match if booked: Jordi Alba, Busquets, Pau Torres, Rodri